No Fees Unless We Win

 Is texting while driving legal in Boca Raton?

-Florida state law bans texting behind the wheel, but the law is a secondary enforcement law.
-This means that a driver cannot be pulled over and ticketed merely for texting, but only when the police officer observed a primary enforcement infraction.
-Consequently, many drivers take the risk of texting and driving and get away with it.
-If, however, the driver who caused your crash was texting at the time, this may be used as evidence of negligence in pursuing your personal injury claim.
+Florida state law bans texting behind the wheel when the vehicle is moving as a primary enforcement law.
+This means that a driver can be pulled over and ticketed for texting while the car is moving.
+It is also illegal to be talking on a phone while driving through a school or construction zone unless you are utilizing hands free (Bluetooth or speaker) system.
+If the driver who caused your crash was texting at the time or, in some cases talking on the phone, this may be used as evidence of negligence in pursuing your personal injury claim.

 How do you prove that the driver was texting?